harry-reid94/rapha-technical-task/README.md

 ## Considerations
 #### How could you improve the deployment, or usability?
-- Go multi-region, or even multi-cloud for higher availability
+- Go multi-region, or even multi-cloud for higher availability.
-- Modularise the Terraform services for reusability
+- Modularise the Terraform services for reusability.
-- Configure auto-scaling
+- Configure auto-scaling.
-- Have a greater pod count (increase ecs_node_count variable)
+- Have a greater pod count (increase ecs_node_count variable).
-- Setup an application codebase alongside the terraform directory and have Github Actions automatically build an image and deploy to ECR after new commits
+- Setup an application codebase alongside the terraform directory and have Github Actions automatically build an image and deploy to ECR after new commits.
-- Implement a monitoring stack for the server
+- Implement a monitoring stack for the server.

 #### How could you improve the deployment, or usability?
 - The system is already moderately secure.
 The containers live inside a private subnet, only accessible through the Application Load Balancer.